commerce-docs/devdocs-for-tests/architecture/global_extensibility_features.md

 Plug-ins are also called *interceptors*.
 Applications use the [plug-in](https://glossary.magento.com/plug-in) pattern to change method behavior without modifying the actual class.
 Plug-ins can typically intercept method processing before or after the method runs, or only when the method throws an [exception](https://glossary.magento.com/exception).

 See [Plug-ins]({{page.baseurl}}/extension-dev-guide/plugins.html) in [PHP Developer Guide]({{page.baseurl}}/extension-dev-guide/bk-extension-dev-guide.html) for information on declaring and prioritizing plug-ins.

+### Declarative schema

+[Declarative schema]({{page.baseurl}}/extension-dev-guide/declarative-schema/index.html) allows developers to declare the final desired state of the database as it pertains to their modules.
+The system adjusts to database changes automatically without performing redundant operations.
+Developers are no longer forced to write installation and upgrade scripts for each new version.
+In addition, declarative schema allows data be deleted when a module is uninstalled.

 {:.ref-header}
 Related topic